Best Van Life Gear at REI

 No shower, no problem.
 I had an indoor shower in my first Sprinter Van, but I found I rarely used it…so I scrapped the indoor shower in my second and third vans.

-At least once a week, we find ourselves at a campground with hot showers and swimming in lakes and rivers in between keeps the dirt at bay, but these No Rinse Bathing Wipes are also a good van life staple to have around for in-between showers.
+At least once a week, we find ourselves at a campground with hot showers, and swimming in lakes and rivers in between keeps the dirt at bay.
+In between, these No Rinse Bathing Wipes are also a good van life staple to have around.
 They are gentle on your skin while wiping away the dirt and grime, making you feel just fresh enough when you’ve gone a few days without a shower.

 Geyser Systems Portable Shower w/ Heater

-If you don’t have a permanent shower set up in your van but want the luxury of hot water waters, look no further than Geyser Systems Portable Shower w/ Heater.
-BFT team member Courtney has used the Geyser for over a year and loves how versatile and easy to use it is.
+If you don’t have a permanent shower set up in your van but want the luxury of hot water, look no further than Geyser Systems Portable Shower w/ Heater.
+BFT contributor Courtney used the Geyser for over a year and loved how versatile and easy to use it is.
+She wrote a full Geyser Shower review if you want more details.

 A woman rinses off using the geyser systems portable shower system. she is in the desert of southern utah.